 In April 2019, the Center entered into a lease agreement with the Monroe School District whereby the Center would lease office space located in Monroe, Oregon to be used for the Relief Nursery operated by the Center.
-The office space is rent-free for five years.
+The office space is rent-free for five years, beginning in September 2019.
 Management has determined the fair market value of the monthly rent to be \$600 based on similar available office space.